 Some of the most popular species that can be seen at the Aquarium consist of the beluga whales, bottlenose dolphins, California sea lions, manta rays, and whale sharks.

 The Georgia Aquarium can be found in downtown Atlanta, on land donated by the Coca-Cola Company, just north of the Centennial Olympic Park.
+It is consistently rated as one of the best things to do for couples in Atlanta.

 The main building has a blue metal and glass exterior.
 It was designed to evoke a giant ark breaking through a wave.